thomasbrunstrom/academy-serverdevelopment/corsandproxy.md

 Next step is to add a search param for the `/prizes` endpoint, so if a user requests your api with `/prizes/[year]` your should respond with only data from that year.

+Next step is to add other ways to "filter" the data.

 ## Get users from github

 We can fetch information about users from github in JSON-format.
 The endpoint is https://api.github.com/users/[user]